Debt-To-Income Ratio (DTI): What Is It And How Is It Calculated?

 - Entertainment, food and clothing costs

-Here’s an example showing how to calculate your DTI.
+Here’s an example showing how to calculate your total monthly payments for your DTI calculation.
 Imagine you have the following monthly expenses:

 - Rent: $500